 - admonish (v.)

-The -d- was restored on Latin model.
+The -d- was restored on Latin model in English as in French (Modern French admonester).
 The ending was influenced by words in -ish (such as astonish, abolish).
 Related: Admonished; admonishing.
 Latin also had commonere "to remind," promonere "to warn openly," submonere "to advise privately."